Ohio Puts Renewable Energy Standards On Hold

 Koch Industries Inc. has agreed to buy PetroLogistics LP for about $2.1 billion including debt to gain raw materials used to make plastics.
 PetroLogistics uses propane, a liquid natural gas, to make propylene at its Houston plant, the country’s only facility dedicated to producing the chemical.
 The acquisition gives Koch with a key raw material it uses for making polypropylene, a chemical found in bottle caps, auto parts and clothing.
 The deal is seen to be finalized before the end of the year.

 US Solar Power Climbs 79 Percent as Residential Panels Beat Warehouses

-Homeowners and developers installed 1.33 gigawatts of solar panels in the first quarter, the second-largest total on record.
+Homeowners and developers installed 1.33 gigawatts of solar panels in the first quarter, best online casino the second-largest total on record.
 Installs increased 79 percent from the same quarter a year earlier, according to data from the Solar Energy Industries Association.
 The first quarter saw residential systems exceeding commercial and government solar.
 Residential solar installations increased to 232 megawatts as financing models made it easier for homeowners to afford rooftop panels.
 Commercial, government and non-profit solar installs only accounted for 225 megawatts.

 Alberta, Canada Renewables Seen Cheaper Than Coal in Coming Decades